symfony/symfony-docs/components/http_client.rst

             max_redirects: 7
             max_host_connections: 10

-If you want to define multiple HTTP and API clients, use this other expanded
+If you want to define multiple HTTP clients, use this other expanded configuration:
-configuration:

 .. code-block:: yaml